Absolute profinite rigidity, direct products, and finite presentability: Introduction

 \begin{theorem} Let $\Delta(p,q,r)$ be a triangle group from list (\ref{list-top}) or (\ref{list-bottom}), let $M$ be a Seifert fibred space with base orbifold $S^2(p,q,r)$ and let $\G=\pi_1M$.
 Then, for every finitely generated, residually finite group $\L$ with $\wh{\L}\cong\wh{\G\times\G}$, there is an embedding $\L\hookrightarrow\G\times\G$ that induces the isomorphism. \end{theorem}

 Recall that a subgroup of $\PSL(2,\C)$ is termed {\em elementary} if its limit set in $\mathbb{CP}^1$ consists of at most two points.
 Otherwise, the group is called {\em non-elementary}.
+A discrete subgroup is elementary if and only if it is virtually abelian, which accords with the terminology used for Gromov-hyperbolic groups.
 Throughout, by a Fuchsian group we will always mean a finitely generated, discrete, non-elementary subgroup of $\PSL(2,\R)$.

 \begin{theorem} For every Fuchsian group $F$ and every Seifert fibred space $M$ with base orbifold $\H^2/F$, there are no Grothendieck pairs $\L\hookrightarrow \pi_1M\times\pi_1M$ with $\L\neq \pi_1M\times\pi_1M$ finitely presented. \end{theorem}